-As part of the public release of the Upper Joachim Creek Floodplain Management Plan, the U.S. Army Corps of Engineers, St. Louis District, along with the interagency partnership are developing a communication plan.
+As part of the public release of the Upper Joachim Creek Floodplain Management Plan, the U.S. Army Corps of Engineers-St. Louis District, along with the interagency partnership are developing a communication plan.
 The communication plan will be used at a public workshop that will be held to communicate the FMP to the public and any stakeholders who did not participate in the partner and agency review of the FMP.
-Once the final version is transmitted to the City of De Soto and Jefferson County, it will be posted to the U.S. Army Corps of Engineers, St. Louis District website.
+Once the final version of the FMP is transmitted to the City of De Soto and Jefferson County, it will be posted to the U.S. Army Corps of Engineers-St. Louis District website.
 It is also recommended for the City of De Soto and Jefferson County to post the Floodplain Management Plan to their respective websites to allow for more community-based involvement before any implementation of the Plan will occur by each community's officials or governing boards.
 Also, the Citizens' Committee for Flood Relief working with the Thriving Earth Exchange, American Geophysical Union are planning communication efforts to take elements of the plan and communicate them with the public.

-8.4 Monitor, Evaluation, and Changes to the Floodplain Management Plan The City of De Soto and Jefferson County, in partnership with other local, state and federal agencies and nonfederal organizations will initiate an annual review of the Upper Joachim Creek Floodplain Management Plan with technical staff members who will monitor and evaluate activities related to the aforementioned Action Plan.
+8.4 Monitor, Evaluation, and Changes to the Floodplain Management Plan The City of De Soto and Jefferson County, in partnership with other local, state, and federal agencies and nonfederal organizations as well as the public will initiate quarterly meetings to review the status of the FMP's implementation.
+There will also be an annual review of the Upper Joachim Creek Floodplain Management Plan with technical staff members who will monitor and evaluate activities related to the aforementioned Action Plan.